-NLIHC suggests TDHCA detail 9 application requirements in RFPs.
+NLIHC suggests MSHDA detail 9 application requirements in RFPs.
 They include (SUGGESTIONS):

-- How project affirmatively furthers fair housing. - Description of tenant recruitment and selection process. - Definition of a successful resident; description of services and subsides to be provided to maximize resident success. - Applicant's credentials to carry out project, including evidence of successful completion and operation of similar projects.
+- How project affirmatively furthers fair housing. - Description of tenant recruitment and selection process. - Definition of a successful resident; description of services and subsides to be provided to maximize resident success. - Evidence of applicant's successful completion and operation of similar projects.